ulixee/platform/datastore/docs/advanced/runner-schemas.md

 ## Documentation Generation

-TODO: This feature will come in a follow-on release, and will auto-generate a website with documentation for using a Datastore Function.
-Details come from this FunctionSchema definition.
+TODO: This feature will come in a follow-on release, and will auto-generate a website with documentation for using a Datastore Runner.
+Details come from this RunnerSchema definition.

 ## Properties